Hardening the virtualization layers¶

 In the beginning of this chapter we discuss the use of both physical and virtual hardware by instances, the associated security risks, and some recommendations for mitigating those risks.
+Then we discuss how the Secure Encrypted Virtualization technology can be used to encrypt the memory of VMs on AMD-based machines which support the technology.
 We conclude the chapter with a discussion of sVirt, an open source project for integrating SELinux mandatory access controls with the virtualization components.

 Many hypervisors offer a functionality known as PCI passthrough.
 This allows an instance to have direct access to a piece of hardware on the node.
 For example, this could be used to allow instances to access video cards or GPUs offering the compute unified device architecture (CUDA) for high performance computation.
 This feature carries two types of security risks: direct memory access and hardware infection.

 Direct memory access (DMA) is a feature that permits certain hardware devices to access arbitrary physical memory addresses in the host computer.
 Often video cards have this capability.
 However, an instance should not be given arbitrary physical memory access because this would give it full view of both the host system and other instances running on the same node.
 Hardware vendors use an input/output memory management unit (IOMMU) to manage DMA access in these situations.
 We recommend cloud architects should ensure that the hypervisor is configured to utilize this hardware feature.

 The IOMMU feature is marketed as VT-d by Intel and AMD-Vi by AMD.